Assess and continuously monitor your supply chain against ESG criteria

 Store and distribute energy, pollution, diversity, accounting and conflict of interest policy documents and more for dialog and attestation.
 Leverage built-in automated document analysis based on AWS natural language processing and machine learning analytics to confirm key criteria are addressed.

 Identify, alert and communicate exceptions to common behavior with built-in report templates.

 We are now able to properly conduct risk assessments, both internal and external, leveraging this fantastic platform.
 It gives us a level of confidence previously lacking in vendor onboarding and contracting.

 — VP, Technology & Security, First Protocol Inc., d/b/a FIRST

-Reduce the potential for business disruption by ensuring that new vendors adhere to legal labor practices.
+Reduce the potential for business disruption by ensuring that new vendors adhere to legal environmental and labor practices.

 Add context to cybersecurity assessments and automate the scheduling, collection, analysis, management, and remediation of vendor risks in a central platform.

 Ensure that supply chain partners have sound ESG policies in place to reduce the risk of fines, non-compliance and reputational damage.

 How Do Ethics, Compliance, & Diversity Impact Third-Party Risk?

 This panel-style webinar features third-party risk experts from BNY Mellon and Seyfarth Shaw as they discuss strategies for expanding the scope of assessment to address compliance, ethics, and diversity.